 The two main sections of the life cycle are interphase and mitosis or meiosis, depending on the cell.

-During the interphase, the cells go through the phases G1, S and G2.
+During the interphase, the cells go through the phases G1, S, and G2.
 During G1, the cells ensure that environmental conditions are favorable for replication.
 If they are not, the cells will enter a resting state of G0.

 If they are, they will go through the S phase, where DNA replicates to prepare for cell replication.
-Then, the cell goes through the G2 phase to ensure that the DNA replication was done correctly.
+Then, the cell goes through the G2 phase to ensure that the DNA replication is done correctly.

 It is essential that cells monitor reproduction; otherwise, it can damage DNA replication.
 This can cause the cells to malfunction, which can cause diseases and cancer.